mdsol/hale/tutorial.md

 }
 ```

 As is, the document will work.
 While the document provides all of our functionality, however, it is needlessly verbose.
 To tweak and tighten up the document, we can use Hale's `_meta` feature.
 The `_meta` feature allows you to specify arbitrary information _about_ the current resource, information that is not itself a property of that resource.
 For example, you can specify `store_location` as an arbitrary meta property of the resource.
-Store location is relevant to the resource, but it is not a propery of an order itself.
+Store location is relevant to the resource, but it is not a property of an order itself.

 When a property is placed in `_meta` it automatically creates a _reference object_.
 Including a reference object in the definition of a state enables you to specify information that other resources in the document can use.
-In an endeavor to tighten up the document, you can use a `_meta` attribute consolidate the biggest chunk of the document, namely the common fields that the `place_order` and `multi_order` fields have.
+In an endeavor to tighten up the document, you can use a `_meta` attribute to consolidate the biggest chunk of the document, namely the common fields that the `place_order` and `multi_order` fields have.

 The following changes reflect this use of the `_meta` feature to get this data.